How To Grow Amaryllis

 Water thoroughly and allow any excess water to drain off into the saucer.

 As a rule, the bulbs will flower 6-8 weeks after planting.
 Normally the flower bud appears before the leaves.
+To make blooms last longer move the flowering plant to a cooler area.

 10 tips for perfect amaryllis blooms